SunderJS/sunder/README.md

 **Sunder** is a minimal server-side framework for ServiceWorker based environments, intended for websites and APIs hosted on [Cloudflare Workers](https://workers.cloudflare.com/), but can be made to work in [Deno](https://deno.land) too.

 Think of it as Express or Koa for serverless - with types.
-It allows you to quickly build websites and APIs in a sane structure, and it's easy to write tests for.
+It allows you to quickly build websites and APIs in a modern async structure (without callback hell).
+Also, it is easy to write tests for (which can be tricky for these kinds of environments).

 Technologies it pairs with especially well: